Lead the Way/La'boon

 "Lead the Way" / "La'boon" is the ninth Japanese single (second double A-side) by South Korean girl group T-ara on March 5, 2014.
-It served as the second single from the group's third Japanese album Gossip Girls.
+It served as the second single from the group's third Japanese album Gossip Girls, and their last released original Japanese song.

 Background and release

 On March 19, a preview of the "Lead The Way" Music Video was aired on Japanese television and was uploaded on the 20th on UNIVERSAL MUSIC JAPAN's official website and YouTube channel.